All competitors must start the race carrying all of the following equipment and carry it with them for the duration of the race:

 If you are unable to continue or you realise that you will not reach the cut-off points in time, you may have to retire.
 Any competitor retiring from the race must either report to a marshal or telephone Race Control on the number that will be printed on the reverse of each race number.
 Race numbers will be removed from competitors retiring from the event.
 Do not drop out of the race without notifying a marshal or Race Control, otherwise emergency services will be mobilised to search for you on the fells.

 Transport will be arranged from Port Erin and Douglas to the start of the race in Ramsey only.
-Details will be provided separately.
-There will also be a facility for bags to be carried from the start to the finish of the Ultra in Port Erin.
-This facility will also apply to Mountain Race competitors starting at St Johns.
+Details will be provided separately via email and social media.
+No transport is provided for the Half Mountain Marathon as there is a regular public bus service to St Johns (see www.bus.im – services 5 & 6).
+There will also be a facility for bags to be carried from the start to the finish of the Marathon in Port Erin.
+This facility will also apply to Half Mountain Marathon competitors starting at St Johns.

 Post Race Meal

 Venue details will be announced in due course.

 To be held in the finish marquee at Bradda Cafe around 5:30/6pm.

 MENS / WOMENS – ALL TO BE CONFIRMED

 MENS / WOMEN